Twenty dead in attack in China's restive west

 Uighurs account for just over 40 percent of the region's 21 million people.
 But they are the majority in Kashgar and other parts of the region's south and many chafe at government controls on their culture and religion.

-The Global Times, a tabloid published by Communist Party mouthpiece the People's Daily, cited experts as saying that Yecheng was in the front line of China's campaign against militancy because of its location.
+The Global Times, a tabloid published by Communist Party mouthpiece the People's Daily, cited experts as saying that Yecheng was in the front line of China's war on terror because of its location.

 "Over recent years it has had rather a large number of bad incidents and is an important area for maintaining stability in Xinjiang," Tuerwenjiang Tuerxun of the Xinjiang Academy of Social Sciences said in a report on the paper's website.

-"It is close to the border, has been quote shut-off and remote for a long time, and is also quite a sensitive place," he added.
+"It is close to the border, has been quote shut-off and remote for a long time, and is also quite a sensitive place."

-In July 2009, Uighurs rioted against Han Chinese residents in Urumqi, the capital of Xinjiang.
-At least 197 people were killed, most of them Han, according to official estimates.
+In July 2009, Uighurs rioted against Han Chinese residents in Urumqi, the capital of Xinjiang, killing at least 197 people, mostly Han, according to official estimates.

 In September 2010, courts in Xinjiang sentenced four people to death for violence in two cities in which 32 people were killed.